 There are three management skills that are essential to career success in almost any organization: managing up, managing down and managing across.
 Up, down and across.
-Think of these skills as balls a manager must constantly juggle during their daily interactions.
+These skills—like juggling balls—require constant attention and agility in daily interactions.

 Managing Up